jonasthewolf/gsn2x/doc/src/yaml_syntax.md

 [^nt]: When providing a `nodeType` you do not need to follow the standard prefix scheme above.
        Just give `Goal`, `Assumption`, `Justification`, `Solution`, `Context` and `Strategy` to give the type of the element.

+[^nw]: If the `wordWrap` attribute for an element is given, it will be used instead of the global option given
+       at the command line.